 How to Find Good Tenants Tip #3: Be Efficient and Screen Hard.

 A lot of people are scared away from real estate investing because they’ve heard nightmare stories about bad tenants.
 But the truth about bad tenants is that they’re a lot like the bad people you see on the nightly news.
 If you believed the nightly news was representative of our society as a whole, you’d probably never go outside again.
 But the truth is, most people are generally good law-abiding people.
 The same is true for renters.
-The trick with finding good tenants is the same as finding good friends in life: Screen people hard, and then pick the ones that your gut tells you are the right ones to do life with.
+The trick with finding good tenants is the same as finding good friends in life: Screen people hard and fairly, and then pick the ones that your gut tells you are the right ones.

 The second tip to finding good tenants is to be efficient with your time as you screen them.
 I learned this tip from No-Nonsense Landlord.
 Once I listed my property for rent, I seriously received 100+ emails requesting showings of the property.
 If I responded to each one, and screened each one individually, I would have wasted a ton of my time because a lot of the people were below my tenant requirements.